Azure-Samples/cosmos-aks-samples/ASO/README.md

 **1. Sign in to AKS CLuster**

 Use [az aks get-credentials][az-aks-get-credentials] to sign in to your AKS cluster.
-This command also downloads and configures the kubectl client certificate on your development computer.
+This command also downloads and configures the kubectl client certificate on your environment.

 ```azurecli
 az aks get-credentials -n $baseline'aks' -g $baseline'-rg'